 Eventually Anita resigned herself to the fact that Poppy wasn't going back to sleep, so would just get her up and start their day early.
 Poppy would then have a long morning nap of around 2 hours at 8:30am, followed by 2 shorter naps later in the day, around 45 minutes each.
 Her last nap would be around 4:30pm, with bedtime around 6:30/7:00 pm in the evening.

 Anita figured that an early morning wake wasn't so bad, considering how well Poppy was sleeping during the rest of the day and night.... but at the same time, she knew it wasn't going to be sustainable for them long-term.

-After a recommendation from a friend, Anita purchased our Older Baby Sleep Program and began implementing it.
-She could see right away that the morning nap in our Program is a lot shorter than what Poppy had been having and she was unsure how Poppy would cope after having such early starts to her day.
-Anita was also nervous about aiming for the longer midday sleep, seeing as Poppy had never slept for very long at that time of the day.
+After a recommendation from a friend, Anita purchased our Baby Sleep Program and began implementing it.
+She could see right away that the morning nap in our Program is a lot shorter than what Poppy had been having and she was unsure how Poppy would cope - especially after having such an early start to her day.